nehapatlolla/sql-fundamentals/sql.md

 Autoscaling solves this problem by `automatically adjusting the number of servers  or resources` allocated to your website based on real-time demand.
 When traffic increases, autoscaling automatically adds more servers or resources to handle the load.
 And when traffic decreases, it removes unnecessary servers or resources to save costs.

+when load is mre than 80 % aws decides to add an other pc

 ### how will you go bankrupt, if autoscaling is on?

 DDoS Attack: